American Music Awards 2017 Winners: The Complete List

 Chris Stapleton From A Room: Volume 1

-Keith Urban Ripcord
+WINNER: Keith Urban Ripcord

 Favorite Country Song